 F. William Engdahl is a strategic risk consultant and lecturer, holding a degree in politics from Princeton University and is a best-selling author on oil and geopolitics, exclusively for the online magazine “New Eastern Outlook”

-Posted by Jim W. Dean, Managing Editor on July 27, 2016, With 3895 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on July 27, 2016, With 3930 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.